Bernie Parent: Playing career

 As the Flyers prepared a run at the championship for a third consecutive year, Parent was sidelined by a pre-season neck injury requiring surgery and he appeared in only 11 games in 1975–76.
 Parent had pinched a nerve in his neck causing radiating pain.
 Doctors removed a disk and a section of bone hoping to alleviate the symptoms but Parent suffered from continued pain in his neck throughout the rest of his career.
 He returned to the lineup late in the season but he was inconsistent and could not regain the starting job from netminder Wayne Stephenson.
 Without Parent's Conn Smythe level performance that year, the Flyers fell in the Stanley Cup finals in four straight games to the Montreal Canadiens.

 Over the next three seasons, he experienced difficulties at times.
 Hockey was changing from a defense-oriented game to one that favored high scoring.
-Snipers like Mike Bossy, Guy Lafleur and Steve Shutt were becoming major stars and dominating play.
+Snipers like Mike Bossy, Guy Lafleur and Marcel Dionne were becoming major stars and dominating play.
 Plante, although in retirement, continued to have a strong influence on Parent's career.
 Parent, like Plante, was a stand-up type goalie.
 At one point Parent was playing poorly and considering retirement.
 Plante watched him practice in Philadelphia for two days, then told Parent exactly what he was doing wrong: sitting back on his heels, backing into his crease and losing concentration.
 Parent heeded Plante's advice and returned to form.

-During the 1977–1978 season, he adopted the more confident, challenging style characteristic of his play during the Championship years posting a 2.22 GAA, a 0.912 save percentage and a league-leading 7 shutouts in 49 games.
+During the 1977–1978 season, he adopted the more confident, challenging style characteristic of his play during the championship years posting a 2.22 GAA, a .912 save percentage and a league-leading 7 shutouts in 49 games.
 However, as the 1970s were drawing to a close, the era of the stand-up goaltender was coming to an end.
 The never-before-seen goal-scoring totals of the early 1980s eventually forced a revolution in goaltender style and play.
 The butterfly style of Patrick Roy became the dominant style and the stand-up style of Parent and Plante became a relic of the NHL past.
 Parent is considered by many to be the last great stand-up goaltender.

 On February 17, 1979, Parent suffered a career-ending eye injury in a game against the New York Rangers.
 An errant stick entered the right eye hole of his mask, causing permanent damage to his vision.
 After hospitalization, including the complete loss of sight for two weeks, Parent recovered and eventually regained sight, although not at the level required to resume his playing career.
 He retired at age 34, an age considered to be "still in athletic prime" for goaltenders.
 This incident, as well as the ending of Gerry Desjardins' career when a puck struck his eye in 1977, led many NHL goalies to switch from fibreglass facemasks toward the cage and helmet style, and resulted in many amateur and junior leagues banning fibreglass masks altogether, mandating the helmet/cage combo.